microsoft/IIoT/Prep/README.md

 ## Pre-workshop Setup (Must be completed in advance of the HOL)

-Please perform the following steps in advance of the HOL otherwise you will waste the entire HOL performing these steps.
+Please perform the following steps in advance of the Hands-on-labs otherwise you will spend a significant time during the workshop performing these steps.

+### Raspberry Pi Setup

+You will need to walk through the following steps on your Raspberry Pi prior to the hands-on-lab. <BR>

 1. Ensure your Raspberry Pi can boot [Raspian] (https://www.raspberrypi.org/downloads/) from the SD card.
   - Follow the instructions to install the operating system: [NOOBS] (https://www.raspberrypi.org/downloads/noobs/)